nateforsyth/nateforsyth.github.io/_posts/2019-05-17-typescript-and-javascript-not-playing-nicely-spfx-react.md

 This example forms a part of an [SPFx](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) [Extension](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/overview-extensions) project embedded into SharePoint as an [Application Customiser](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/using-page-placeholder-with-extensions).
 SharePoint [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/?view=sharepoint-ps) is used to programmatically [add the customisation](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/add-pnpcustomaction?view=sharepoint-ps).

+This functionality has been added to a React component (child) that currently only renders an empty div element to keep the state separated from the parent.

 ### Highlighting the problem

 **Here's some very basic functionality to highlight the problem:**